dimanech/atom-fellowship/README.md

 ## Configuration

+This plugin useless without configuration.

 For configuring fellows you need to provide array with 3 (or more.
 See below) values:

-1. String with Regex.
+1. **String with Regex**.
 Used to much needed file.
-2. String for replace.
+2. **String for replace**.
 Used to replace path in files.
 As usual this is folders names.
-3. String for replace.
+3. **String for replace**.
 Most cases this is some namespace.
 As usual this is file extension or namespace.

 ### Examples